danielmarkcode/YouTube-Search/README.md

 After installation of dependencies move to next step.

 ## Build the Application
-Run `npm run-script build` to bring up the server.
+Run `npm run-script build` to build the App.
-Navigate to `http://127.0.0.1:8081/`to view the web application

 ## Launch Development server
 Run `npm run-script start` to bring up the server.